TeskaLabs/seacat-auth/docs/config/ldap.md

 ---
-layout: default
-title: TeskaLabs SeaCat Auth Documentation
+title: SeaCat Auth and LDAP or Active directory
 ---

 # SeaCat Auth and LDAP or Active directory